On the Complexity of Quantum Field Theory: Tameness and geometric complexity

 where $\cF=n$ and $\cD$ is the sum of the degrees of the polynomials required in the construction of $f$ and $g$ as Pfaffian functions.
+To assign a complexity to all sets in the structure, one has to address some subtleties involving complements \cite{beyondo-min}.
 It is conjectured that the structure $\bbR_{\rm Pfaff}$ which contains unrestricted Pfaffian functions is also sharply o-minimal \cite{beyondo-min}. \item[-] $\bbR_{\rm LN,PF}$.
 This o-minimal structure was introduced recently in \cite{binyamini2024lognoetherianfunctions}, and is generated by the Pfaffian extension of log-Noetherian functions as explained in section \ref{sec:generalframework}.
 While it is conjectured that this structure is sharply o-minimal, it has been shown that this structure admits a notion of complexity which is weaker than sharp o-minimality, called effective o-minimality.\footnote{The main difference is that, instead of having a format and degree, objects in this structure only have a format.
 The format controls explicit geometric and computational complexity bounds, but can grow arbitrarily fast, unlike the polynomial growth in degree for sharply o-minimal structures.} This is significant progress in proving the conjecture that periods arising in Hodge theory admit a notion of complexity in the form of sharp o-minimality \cite{beyondo-min}. \end{enumerate}

 Let us mention some important aspects of sharp o-minimality.
 First, we note that the complexity filtration $\{\Omega_{\cF.\cD}\}$ is not merely an organizational tool for tame sets in an o-minimal structure, but actually provides quantitative finiteness statements, encoded in the polynomials $P_\cF$.
 For example, one of the crucial theorems for o-minimal structures is the cell decomposition theorem, which essentially states that tame sets can be constructed as the union of finitely many simple sets called cells.
 For sharp o-minimality, this mere finiteness statement is sharpened by bounding the number of cells and the complexity of the cells polynomially in terms of $\cF$ and $\cD$ \cite{beyondo-min}.
 The same principle can be applied to any finiteness theorem in o-minimality.